top of page

 Grades 9-12.
 In this lesson, students will watch the informative and endearing documentary RBG (2018) and reflect on the life and career of Supreme Court Justice Ruth Bader Ginsburg (1933-2020), a Jewish American.
 Students will explore her contributions to gender equality and civil rights and discuss how her legacy continues to influence the American legal system and our society today.
 Through this lesson, students will analyze the role of the judiciary in shaping laws and so

 Grades 6-8.
-Haym Solomon was a Jewish immigrant, financier, and unsung hero of the American Revolution who played a crucial role in securing funds for the war effort.
+Haym Salomon was a Jewish immigrant, financier, and unsung hero of the American Revolution who played a crucial role in securing funds for the war effort.
 Born in Poland in 1740, he immigrated to America in 1772 and became a successful merchant and banker.

 bottom of page